Proximal humeral fracture

 In addition to reporting the presence of a fracture, it is important to assess and comment on a number of other features.

 Management depends not only on the type of fracture but also importantly on the functional status and living situation of the patient.
-For example, someone who lives alone may not be able to do so without the use of one arm.
+For example, someone who lives alone may not be able to do so without using one arm.

-Having said this, in almost all cases undisplaced fractures are treated conservatively, whereas operative open reduction and internal fixation (with a variety of intramedullary nails, plates and screws and K-wires) is reserved for displaced fractures 1.
+Having said this, in almost all cases, undisplaced fractures are treated conservatively, whereas operative open reduction and internal fixation (with a variety of intramedullary nails, plates and screws and K-wires) are reserved for displaced fractures 1.
 Hemi-arthroplasty is also an option especially for three and four-part fractures, where the risk of malunion and avascular necrosis are high 1.

 In general, the prognosis is good with the majority of fractures healing well with little functional loss.
 Poor prognostic factors include 1: